Table of Contents

 Mirrors with curved surfaces are also common.
 An example is the headlights of a car.
 Let’s consider the following types of curved mirrors:

-The mirror surface of concave mirrors correlate with a part of the inside of a spherical surface.
+The mirror surface of concave mirrors correlates with a part of the inside of a spherical surface.
 They are curved inward.
 The line from the sphere’s center to the mirror’s center is called the optical axis.

 If a parallel beam of light reaches a curved mirror then the rays unite at the focal point.
 The distance of the focal point of a mirror’s center is called the focal distance.
-The focal distance is interpreted as the half of the radius of the curvature by the viewer.
+The focal distance is interpreted as half of the radius of the curvature by the viewer.

 f = r / 2